-Connection doesn’t happen by looking at someone.
+The connection doesn’t happen by looking at someone.
 You can connect by talking, touching, or breathing together.
 You can connect through kindness, compassion, or empathy.

 Use your intuition and follow what feels good to you in the moment.

-It’s OK to make requests.
+It’s OK to make requests of your Husband.

 You do not have to be attracted to your partner to enjoy a delightful sexual experience with them.
-That being said, it doesn’t mean that you can’t make requests, especially around grooming or cleanliness.
+That being said, it doesn’t mean that you can’t make requests, especially regarding grooming or cleanliness.

 I happen to be a highly sensitive person, which means I have a heightened nervous system and senses.